-The changes under consideration will increase the number of board members in order to better accomplish the goals of the organization.
+At the 2019 Annual Meeting LCHP members voted to change the organization’s bylaws as noted below.
+The changes will increase the number of board members in order to better accomplish the goals of the organization.
 Another change will reduce the number of required board meetings from four quarterly meetings to just the annual meeting.
-Please renew your membership and vote on this measure as well as the organization’s leadership for the next two years.
-Let your voice be heard about the future of LCHP.

 BYLAWS OF THE LAKELAND COMMUNITY HERITAGE PROJECT, INC.